-The ten-day celebrations pertaining to the ten universal supreme virtues culminate in the practical observance of the Annual Forbearance function.
-During these celebrations every Jain daily devotes most of his time in prayer and worship getting rid of the mundane duties of practical life.
+The ten-day celebrations pertaining to the ten universal supreme virtues Viz, Dashalakshana Parva culminate in the practical observance of the Annual Forbearance function or Kshamavani Parva.
+During these celebrations, every Jain daily devotes most of his time in prayer and worship getting rid of the mundane duties of practical life.
 The celebrations extend from the 5th day of the bright half of the holy month of ‘Bhadrapad’ to the 14th day, which is the last day and fast day.

-On this sacred day every member of Jain community approaches his or her kith and kin, neighbor, colleague and co?worker in office, business and industry irrespective of his/her caste, creed and clan.
+On this sacred day of Kshamavani Parva, every member of the Jain community approaches his or her kith and kin, neighbor, colleague, and coworker in the office, business and industry irrespective of his/her caste, creed, and clan.
 He/she begs pardon of them for all faults or mistakes committed knowingly or unknowingly.
 He or she confesses his/her errors and apologizes for these to every compatriot and every follower of his own religion or other religions.
 Thus he/she feels relieved of the heavy burden hanging on his/her head of the sins of previous years.
-Henceforth the person starts social life afresh living together in love and peace with all, following the noble principle of peaceful co?existence.
+Henceforth the person starts social life afresh living together in love and peace with all, following the noble principle of peaceful coexistence.
 In truth, on this auspicious day, the Jains dedicate themselves heart and soul to submit to their popular slogan ‘Live and Let Live’.
 Thus, they give expression to their feeling that all creatures in the world are equal, endowed with the same soul and aspire for peace and happiness.
-Indeed, this annual function is not merely a traditional ritual, but also a first step on the path to attain liberation or salvation ? the final goal of every man’s life.
+Indeed, this annual function is not merely a traditional ritual, but also a first step on the path to attain liberation or salvation? the final goal of every man’s life.

 Kshma bhushan gunri jan ka , man ka svasthya ka

 i.e., Forgiveness is an ornament of the learned; it bestows charm to life and gives perfect health.